 - 1. Complete and submit an application for admission online.
-There is no application fee. - Complete the placement test, or submit acceptable SAT or ACT scores.
+An application fee of \$10 will be required, effective for applications to the spring 2014 semester - Complete the placement test, or submit acceptable SAT or ACT scores.
 The placement test may be waived for applicants possessing acceptable college work from regionally accredited colleges or universities.
 All applicants will be required to take the math portion of the placement test regardless of their math scores on the SAT or ACT. - 3.
 Submit an official high school transcript.
 In order to ensure the validity of a student's high school completion, official transcripts must be received in a sealed (closed) envelope and must note the graduation date.
-If it does not meet both of these criteria, then the transcript will be considered unofficial and the College will be unable to validate your graduation.

-Transcripts are used for financial aid, academic advisement and other purposes.
+If it does not meet both of these criteria, then the transcript will be considered unofficial and the college will be unable to validate your graduation.
+2013 - 2014 Online Catalog Introduction - Home About ATC Enrollment Services Admission Policies Transfer Policies Financial Aid Academic Policies Student Development Programs of Study Course Descriptions Important Dates Tuition & Fees Faculty & Staff Transferable Courses 2013 - 2014 Student Handbook Transcripts are used for financial aid, academic advisement and other purposes.
 The transcript is required for admission purposes if the applicant is applying for a LIFE scholarship, entry into Nursing or a Health Sciences program or wishes to use the high school transcript to provide evidence of SAT or ACT scores (taken within the last four years) to satisfy placement requirements.
-Applicants possessing a high school equivalency certificate (GED) or a diploma from an adult basic education program are asked to provide the Admissions and Records Office with documentation of successful GED completion.

-Transcripts should be sent to: Admissions and Records Office Aiken Technical College 2012 - 2013 Online Catalog
+Applicants possessing a high school equivalency certificate (GED) or a diploma from an adult basic education program are asked to provide the Enrollment Services Center with documentation of successful GED completion.
+Transcripts should be sent to: Aiken Technical College Enrollment Services Center P.O.
+Drawer 696 Aiken, S.C.
+29802 Placement Tests Applicants are placed into specific courses based on successful previous college course work, SAT scores, ACT scores or the Aiken Technical College Placement Test (COMPASS).
+Other admission tests and criteria may be required for admission to specific academic programs.
+These special requirements are outlined in the Programs Of Study section of the catalog.
+Applicants for curriculum programs must be assessed for course placement unless exempted.
+Placement retests are \$20 each.